 Positive impacts of deindustrialization

-Industrialization can have a positive impact on welfare and income.
+Industrialization can positively impact welfare and income.
 In addition, by shifting to the service sector, the economy produces fewer carbon emissions, reducing the negative impact on the environment.

 An increase in income encourages the demand for services to increase.
-As a result, the service sector such as financial services, tourism, and hotels is growing rapidly.
-As a result, additional dollar spending on manufactured products falls as a % of total GDP due to cheaper manufactured goods prices plus increased spending on services.
+As a result, the service sector, such as financial services, tourism, and hotels, is growing rapidly.
+Additional dollar spending on manufactured products falls as a percentage of total GDP due to cheaper manufactured goods prices plus increased spending on services.

 Deindustrialization has important implications for long-term economic growth in developed countries.
 They have to find new growth engines to grow the economy.
 Since their capital-labor ratio is already high, they can no longer rely on capital deepening by increasing the capital-labor ratio for growth.

 They have to invest in technological advances.
-As in the Solow growth model, technology – a contributor to total factor productivity – is a key factor in increasing output.
+In the Solow growth model, technology—a contributor to total factor productivity—is a key factor in increasing output.

 Thus, developing strategic service industries, such as research and development and education, is the key to innovation in technology.

-Some companies outsource their manufacturing overseas and focus on services because they provide more long-term benefits.
-They can also save costs by relocating factories to low-wage countries or close to sources of raw materials.
+Some companies outsource their manufacturing overseas and focus on services because these provide more long-term benefits.
+They can also save costs by relocating factories to low-wage countries or close to raw materials sources.

-Improvements in welfare also take place abroad.
+Improvements in welfare also occur abroad.
 Increased offshoring brings more income and jobs to destination countries, not just profits for manufacturers.
-Factory relocation brings capital inflows to the destination country.
+Factory relocation also brings capital inflows to the destination country.

-In addition, this sector requires a highly variable nature of work and skill levels.
-Therefore, it creates more variety from the demand side and works environment, providing more opportunities for workers to choose jobs according to their interests.
+In addition, this sector requires highly variable work and skill levels.
+Therefore, it creates more variety from the demand side and work environment, providing more opportunities for workers to choose jobs according to their interests.

-In contrast, the manufacturing sector often requires relatively limited skills such as operating production machinery.
-In addition, working conditions are also relatively monotonous due to job specialization.
+In contrast, the manufacturing sector often requires relatively limited skills, such as operating production machinery.
+Due to job specialization, working conditions are also relatively monotonous.

 Manufacturing activities contribute to high carbon emissions, which damage the environment.
 For example, in 2019, they accounted for about 23% of greenhouse gas emissions in the United States, some of which came from burning fossil fuels for energy.

 Thus, reduced manufacturing activities reduce pollution and carbon emissions to the environment.
-But, it actually only happened in the home country.
+However, this actually only happens in the home country.
 For example, suppose a manufacturing company moves its production facilities overseas.
 In that case, it means moving carbon emissions from the home country to the destination country.

 Specialization lowers the cost of producing goods and services.
 Finally, we can import cheaper goods from abroad instead of producing them domestically at a high cost.